Hong Kong Baptist University

 Faculties and Schools

-The University offers full-time integrated undergraduate programmes which consist of single and interdisciplinary programmes on both departmental and faculty/school basis, providing students with training for an all-round development and enabling them to acquire good transferable skills required by the workplace.
+The University offers full-time integrated undergraduate programmes which consist of single and interdisciplinary programmes on both departmental and faculty basis, providing students with training for an all-round development and enabling them to acquire good transferable skills required by the workplace.
 The curriculum structure is broad-based in nature with emphasis on intellectual development and creativity as espoused by the General Education (GE) requirements outside the students' major disciplines.
-Except for the professional programmes, the undergraduate curriculum carries at least 60 units for the major and 38 units of GE courses.
+Except for the professional programmes, the undergraduate curriculum carries at least 60 units for the major, 13 units of University Core and 18 units of GE courses.

 English is the medium of instruction for formal classroom teaching, except for those courses that are granted exemption.

-Scholarships and Financial Aid (http://sa.hkbu.edu.hk/)
+Scholarships and Financial Aid (http://sa.hkbu.edu.hk)

 All full-time students with financial needs may apply for financial assistance in the form of grants, bursaries and loans.
 Scholarships are awarded to selected recipients including new students on the basis of academic merit and other criteria set by the donors.
 In addition, eligible students can apply for the First-Generation University Student Fund which provides financial assistance for their participation in overseas exchange and diverse outside-of-classroom learning activities.

-Global Outlook (http://www.hkbu.edu.hk/~intl)
+Global Outlook (https://intl.hkbu.edu.hk)

 Aided by an international team of academics and visiting scholars, HKBU is committed to creating a cosmopolitan learning environment that helps instill in all students the skills, attitudes and values necessary to acquire a global perspective.
-The Consul-General-in-Residence Programme is one of the many initiatives that promotes internationalization on campus.
+The Consul-General-in-Residence Programme is one of the many initiatives that promotes internationalisation on campus.

 We also offer many opportunities for local students to participate in overseas study trips, work internships and a diverse range of curricular programmes.
 Such activities help students gain international experience, broaden their horizons and take a more critical view of their life, knowledge and learning.

-Student Development (http://sa.hkbu.edu.hk/)
+Student Activities and Development (http://sa.hkbu.edu.hk)